 Chaining operations is also common.
-An architecture that allows a chain of arbitrary operations on audio results in a flexible processing pipeline.
+An architecture that allows a chain of arbitrary operations on audio blocks of arbitrary size results in a flexible processing pipeline.
 These concepts are implemented in the TarsosDSP audio library.
-The following examples are excerpts from that library and illustrate some of those basic ideas.
+The following examples are excerpts from the library and illustrate some of those basic ideas.
+You should be able to translate the concepts to another platform or environment.